Predicting Graph Signals using Kernel Regression where the Input Signal is Agnostic to a Graph: Experimental results

 \section{Experimental results}

-We evaluate the performance of relevant methods in adverse conditions where we use limited training data and noisy training data. {Our hypothesis is that KRG and LRG provide better prediction performance than KR and LR, respectively.
-A state-of-the-art method called the kernel ridge regression (KRR) is also compared with in the case of graph signal recovery problems, where the input and output both jointly lie on a graph.
-We experiment with synthesized and real-world signal examples.
-The experiments with synthesized data is carried out using small-world graphs; this is a standard practice in several existing works to demonstrate efficiency of a model.
-For real applications, we consider three different real-world data experiments: \begin{enumerate} \item[(D1)] Prediction of temperature as output using air-pressure observations as input. \item[(D2)] Temperature prediction for cities across Sweden from current day to next day. \item[(D3)] Prediction for fMRI data of the cerebellum region. \end{enumerate} Among these three experiments, D1 is the experiment where input observation and output to predicted are two different physical quantities.
-The output signal to be predicted is lying over a graph.
-To the best of our knowledge, none of the existing graph-signal processing can address prediction for such a dataset.
-Hence, we make comparisons only with conventional linear/kernel regression.
+{Our hypothesis is that KRG and LRG provide better prediction performance than KR and LR, respectively.
+A state-of-the-art method is also compared with in the experiments of graph signal reconstruction.
+We experiment with both synthesized and real-world signal examples.
+The experiment with the synthesized data is carried out using small-world graphs; this being a standard practice in several existing works to demonstrate the efficiency of a model.
+For real applications, we consider three different real-world data experiments: \begin{enumerate} \item[(D1)] Prediction of the temperature as the output, using the air-pressure observations as the input, for the cities in Sweden. \item[(D2)] Temperature prediction for the cities in Sweden from the current day to the next day. \item[(D3)] Prediction for the fMRI voxel intensities of the cerebellum region. \end{enumerate} Among these three experiments, D1 is the experiment where the input observation and the output to be predicted are two different physical quantities.
+To the best of our knowledge, none of the existing graph-signal processing approaches address such a dataset and we therefore, make comparisons only with conventional linear/kernel regression.
 The other two experiments D2 and D3 are performed for two reasons.
-The first reason is to compare our proposed method against the kernel-ridge regression (KRR) method of \cite{kergraph1,kergraph4}, since the experiments fall in the domain of graph signal recovery problem.
-This is because these experiments input and output are lying on a same graph, and hence we can compare with KRR.
-We choose KRR as the competing method in these experiments because it has been shown to provide state-of-art performance \cite{kergraph1}.
-The second reason is to show how our approach performs when we simultaneously learn an underlying graph from data along-with prediction, assuming zero knowledge about the underlying graph.
+The first reason is to compare our method against the kernel-ridge regression (KRR) method of \cite{kergraph1,kergraph4}.
+In these experiments, the input and the output both lie on the same graph and are the same physical quantities, making it applicable to the KRR method.
+We choose KRR as the competing method in these two experiments because it has been claimed to provide a state-of-the-art performance \cite{kergraph1}.
+The second reason is to investigate the performance of our method when we simultaneously learn an underlying graph from the available data.

-We use normalized-mean-square-error (NMSE) as the performance measure:
+We use the normalized-mean-square-error (NMSE) as the measure of the prediction performance: